-- 1. well-prepared and vigourous "full, conscious, and active participation" in class discussions and exercises, - 2. a short paper of 5-7 pages, due Nov.
-3 - 3. a practical exercise consisting of one of (1) a mystagogical homily, (2) a field observation, or (3) a case study, due Dec.
-1 - 4. the final exam, which may be either written or oral.
+- 1. well-prepared and vigourous "full, conscious, and active participation" in class discussions and exercises, including brief class preparation exercises - 2. short paper of 5 pages, due October 29 - 3. a practical exercise consisting of one of (1) a mystagogical homily, (2) a field observation, or (3) a case study, due November 26 - 4. the final exam, which may be either written or oral.